rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_cache/README.md

 should be an erlang module implementing `rabbit_auth_cache` behaviour and (optionally) define `start_link` function to start cache process.

-This repository contains three such modules:
+This repository provides several implementations:

-- `rabbit_auth_cache_dict` stores cache in internal process dictionary **this module is for demonstration only and should not be used in production**
+ * `rabbit_auth_cache_dict` stores cache entries in the internal process dictionary. **This module is for demonstration only and should not be used in production**.
-- `rabbit_auth_cache_ets` stores cache in `ets` table and uses timers to invalidate **this is default module**
+ * `rabbit_auth_cache_ets` stores cache entries in an [ETS](http://learnyousomeerlang.com/ets) table and uses timers for cache invalidation. **This is the default implementation**.
-- `rabbit_auth_cache_ets_segmented` stores cache in multiple `ets` tables and do not deletes individual cache items, deletes tables during garbage collection periodically.
+ * `rabbit_auth_cache_ets_segmented` stores cache entries in multiple ETS tables and does not delete individual cache items but rather uses a separate process for garbage collection.
-- `rabbit_auth_cache_ets_segmented_stateless` same as previous, but with minimal use of `gen_server` state, using ets tables to store information about segments.
+ * `rabbit_auth_cache_ets_segmented_stateless` same as previous, but with minimal use of `gen_server` state, using ets tables to store information about segments.

 To specify module for caching you should use `cache_module` configuration item and specify start args with `cache_module_args`.